 Public Bus (Ktel)

 Departing Athens approximately every 1.5 hours from 6.15 am onwards, the public bus stops at the village of Fichti which is 3.5km from the archaeological site.
-Visitors can take a take from the village to the site of Mycenae, the bus journey taking approximately 1 hour 45 minutes each way.
+Visitors can take a taxi from the village to the site of Mycenae, the bus journey taking approximately 1 hour 45 minutes each way.

 Book a full-day guided tour and you’ll not only visit the ruins of Mycenae but the ancient theater of Epidaurus.
 Plus, en-route to the two archeological sites you’ll stop for photo opportunities at the Corinth Canal, Nauplia which was the first capital of modern Greece, and have the opportunity to learn how the ancient Greeks made their pottery at a pottery factory.